 Public K-12 Education

-FNESC engages in partnerships for the benefit of all First Nations students which has supported systemic shifts in public education in British Columbia.
+FNESC engages in advocacy for the benefit of all First Nations students attending BC public K-12 schools.

 In This Section: